Case Study: Douglas Ruxton

 - More worms - The change in soil management meant worm populations have increased across the farm, with plenty of worm casts in evidence on the soil surface.
 A healthy earthworm population really benefits farm soils, from improving nutrient availability, better drainage and improving soil structure.

 - What's next? - Douglas is keen to see what else he can do to benefit farm soils.
 Douglas said: “You need to get the basics right before going to high tech.
 Your farm soils are one of your biggest assets - speak to others, do your homework and have a go.
 Don’t be scared to do something different”

 This Case Study is available to download here.

 Douglas has been using his Claydon drill for several years and prefers its establishment due to its ability to work at depth if necessary.
-This strip till drill can work at 8 inches depth if Douglas feels that there are under lying compaction issues in his heavy soils.
-Douglas has found that although initial emergence is not as even as conventional establishment due to varying seed depth, the crop soon even out as the season progresses – a small price to pay for reduced fuel use and a high work rate.
-Douglas has recently installed GPS guidance onto his tractor, providing him with reduced overlaps and more time to ensure that the drill is functioning correctly.
+This strip-till drill can work at 8 inches depth if Douglas feels that there are underlying compaction issues in his heavy soils.
+Click on the link above to watch the drill in action.